- Conditions of entry

 In the case of identical top scores all judges will make the final decision.
 The decision of the judges is final.
 The club winner will be determined by the 6 best members of each club from the author’s scoring.

 - Entry fee

-The entry fee is 25 Euro/30 US$ for each section.
+The entry fee is 25 Euro/30 US$ for all sections.
 Paypal will be accepted.

 Due to the high clearance charges we regret that we cannot accept IRCs, foreign credit transfers, or cheques drawn on foreign banks.

 To pay by Paypal please consult http://www.paypal.com.
 Send your payment to firstname.lastname@example.org.